-For doctoral students with an admission date of 1 January 2019 or later, it is compulsory to participate in and pass the course Introductory Workshop for Newly Admitted Doctoral Students at LTH (Introduktionskurs för nyantagna doktorander vid LTH) GEM056F or the equivalent in order to fulfil the requirements for the degree.
+Doctoral students admitted on 1 January 2019 or later must participate in and pass the compulsory course Introductory Workshop for Newly Admitted PhD Students at LTH GEM056F or equivalent to fulfil the requirements of the degree.

 For doctoral students admitted on or after 1 January 2021, it is compulsory to attend and earn a Pass grade on the course Research Ethics, GEM090F.